-Once you’ve accepted that you’re having a panic or anxiety attack, fighting against your symptoms might make them last longer.
+Once you’ve determined that you’re having a panic or anxiety attack, fighting against your symptoms might make them last longer.

 - Progressive muscle relaxation.
-This technique focuses on contracting, then releasing different muscle groups.
+This technique focuses on contracting and then releasing different muscle groups.
 It can be done in tandem with deep breathing.
 The goal in practicing this technique is to get your body to relax.
 This can stop you from trembling.

 - Yoga poses.
-The child’s pose and sunrise salutations can help you regulate your breathing and bring calm back to your body.
+The child’s pose and sun salutations can help you regulate your breathing and bring calm back to your body.
 Regular yoga practice

 has been shownto reduce anxiety symptoms.

 - Mindfulness exercises.
 Exercises that incorporate meditation can also help stop you from shaking.
 Mindfulness meditations to guide you through 5 to 10 minutes of awareness and relaxation.
 These can be found on apps, such as Headspace, and online.